 Long-baseline interferometry is a high-angular resolution technique in astronomy.
-It is useful to obtain information about details on the morphology of observed targets, like:
+It is useful to obtain information about details at the milli-arcssecond (mas) level, such as:

 - Diameters of stars and intensity profiles across stellar disks. - Diameters and chemical composition of dusty shells and disks around YSOs and AGB stars. - Inner structures of AGNi. - Parameters of the orbits of close binary stars.